andotalao24/PatellaSeg/readme.txt

 3 run fusion.py to conduct the proposed fusion framework.
 	- for details, please view our paper

-If you have relatively ample data (e.g., >30 patient cases), there may be no need to further run step2 and step3.
+If you have relatively ample data, there may be no need to further run step2 and step3.
 Using a proper neural network is already capable enough.
 The improvement brought by fusion with SSM is subtle, which depends on your data.